core-wg/oscore/draft-ietf-core-object-security.md

 ### Class E Options {#class-e}

 For options in class E (see {{protected-coap-options}}) the option value in the unprotected CoAP message, if present, SHALL be encrypted and integrity protected between the endpoints.
 Hence the actions resulting from the use of such options is analogous to communicating in a protected manner directly with the endpoint.
-For example, a client using an ETag option will not be served by a proxy.
+For example, a client using an If-Match option will not be served by a proxy.

 The sending endpoint SHALL write the class E option from the unprotected CoAP message into the plaintext of the COSE object.